zenyuk/fc-retrieval/docs/docs/reputation.md

 Message | Action | Reputation Change
 --------|--------|------------------
 Client - Retrieval Gateway Establishment Challenge / Client - Retrieval Gateway Establishment Response | Response prior to TTL expiry | +1000
- | No response prior to TTL expiry, challenge sent in response does not match challenge in request, or signature of response does not verify. | -1000
+-|\sNo response prior to TTL expiry, challenge sent in response does not match challenge in request, or signature of response does not verify. | -1000
 Standard Discovery Request / Standard Discovery Response | Response with one or more CID Offers prior to TTL expiry.
 For one or more of the CID Offers, the Retrieval Gateway indicates it has a funded payment channel with the Retrieval Provider indicated in the CID Offer. | +100
- | Response with one or more CID Offers prior to TTL expiry.
+-|\sResponse with one or more CID Offers prior to TTL expiry.
 One or more CID Offers are from Retrieval Providers that the Retrieval Client has a non-zero reputation score with, or has never used. | +50
- | Response with one or more CID Offers prior to TTL expiry.
+-|\sResponse with one or more CID Offers prior to TTL expiry.
 All CID Offers are from Retrieval Providers that the Retrieval Client has a bad (0) reputation score with. | +10
- | Response with no CID Offers prior to TTL expiry | -10
- | No response prior to TTL expiry | -100
+-|\sResponse with no CID Offers prior to TTL expiry | -10 -|\sNo response prior to TTL expiry | -100
 DHT Discovery Request / DHT Discovery Response | Response with one or more CID Offers prior to TTL expiry.
 For one or more of the CID Offers, the Retrieval Gateway indicates it has a funded payment channel with the Retrieval Provider indicated in the CID Offer. | +100
- | Response with one or more CID Offers prior to TTL expiry. | +50
- | Response with no CID Offers prior to TTL expiry | -10
- | No response prior to TTL expiry | -100
-Micro-payment for content via Gateway | Content delivered in response to micro-payment via Gateway.
+-|\sResponse with one or more CID Offers prior to TTL expiry. | +50 -|\sResponse with no CID Offers prior to TTL expiry | -10 -|\sNo response prior to TTL expiry | -100 Micro-payment for content via Gateway | Content delivered in response to micro-payment via Gateway.
 Note that there are likely to be many micro-payments during content retrieval. | +1
- | No content delivered in response to micro-payment via Gateway. | -100
-Invalid message received |  A response message was invalid. | -100 Gateway uncontactable | A TCP connection can not be established with the the Gateway | -10
+-|\sNo content delivered in response to micro-payment via Gateway. | -100 Invalid message received |  A response message was invalid. | -100 Gateway uncontactable | A TCP connection can not be established with the the Gateway | -10